Have you noticed your hair becoming thicker since becoming pregnant? Are your hairy legs giving Chewbacca a run for his money?

 Don't Do It If

-Epilators, created in the 1980s, are small electronic devices that pulls unwanted hair out at its root.
+Epilators, created in the 1980s, are small electronic devices that pull unwanted hair out at its root.
 Like waxing, epilators pull out several hairs at one time.

 Epilators can be painful, even without being pregnant, although many say the pain lessens over time as the hair grows back thinner after several uses.

-During pregnancy, an epilator is completely safe to use, but it might be more painful than even experienced mamas remember.
-That’s because, as with waxing and sugaring, your skin can become more sensitive while pregnant, making it hurt worse when the hairs are ripped out.
+It is safe to use an epilator while pregnant, but it might be more painful than when you’re not pregnant.
+As with waxing and sugaring, your skin can become more sensitive while pregnant, making it hurt more when the hairs are ripped out.

-Shaving is one of the safest options for hair removal during pregnancy, but there are still some precautions you should take.
-Because your balance can be affected during pregnancy, make sure to be either sitting in the bath or on the edge of the tub (source).
+Shaving is one of the safest options for hair removal during pregnancy, but you should still take some precautions.
+Because your balance can be affected during pregnancy, make sure to sit in the bath or on the edge of the tub (3).

 A good, soothing shaving gel is also recommended to ward off any nicks and cuts.
-And if you’re prone to razor burn, try soaking the area in warm water before shaving, and then apply cool compresses afterward, followed by a non-scented lotion to limit any irritation (source).
+And if you’re prone to razor burn, try soaking the area in warm water before shaving, and then apply cool compresses afterward, followed by a non-scented lotion to limit any irritation.

-Unfortunately, it is recommended you hold off on this option until after your baby is born (source).
+Unfortunately, it is recommended you hold off on this option until after your baby is born.
 While depilatory creams have not been proven unsafe during pregnancy, they have not been proven safe either.
-That’s because of the active chemical ingredients such as calcium thioglycolate used to make your hair dissolve, and the strong odors it can give off when in use.
+That’s because of the active chemical ingredients used to make your hair dissolve and the strong odors it can give off when in use.

-If you don’t want to give up your depilatory cream completely during pregnancy, we recommend that you hold off until at least your second trimester.
+If you don’t want to give up your depilatory cream entirely during pregnancy, we recommend that you hold off until at least your second trimester.

 Why You Don't Want To Do It In The First Trimester